GetDutchie/SecretsManager/README.md

 This gem expects your secret value to be a JSON object.
 The only required key is `value`.
 The following keys are optional:
 * `ttl` - Time to live in seconds.
 Describes how long the secret should live in in-memory cache.
 * `encoding` - Currently, only `base64` is supported as a value.
 If your `value` is base64 encoded, this will result in a returned secret that is base64 decoded.
+* `type` - Currently, only `json` is supported as a value.
+If your `value` is valid JSON, this will result in a returned secret that is symbolified ruby hash.

 Example:
 ```